NKAmapper/building2osm/README.md

     3) Check _OSM_BUILDING_ for manual retagging of building types.
     4) Check untouched existing OSM buildings.
     5) Check if entrances or other tagged nodes needs to be reconnected to the new buildings (search for <code>type:node ways:0 -untagged</code>).
+  * The _building_merge.py_ program may be run several times for the same municipality.
+Only buildings with new _ref:bygningsnr_ will be added each time.

 ### References